 What is the minimum budget to start a clothing collection in Italy?

 Budget $25,000 to $75,000 for a first production run of 3 to 5 styles at 150 units each, including fabric, sampling, bulk production, and freight.
 Premium cashmere or leather programs push the higher end.
-Brands with tighter budgets often start in Portugal or Turkey and graduate to Italy for hero products (McKinsey State of Fashion, 2024).
+Brands with tighter budgets often start in Portugal or Turkey and graduate to Italy for hero products.

 Can I visit Italian factories before placing an order?